Lee Sin Build Guide by Fruity28

 Max your Iron Will against him.

-If he use's Nimbus Strike to harass you, then hit him back.
+If he use's Nimbus Strike to harass you, Tempest the second he does it so he can't stealth out.

 Careful for his ultimate, Cyclone its very strong and can set up ganks well.